Isabela Island: Take A Shot At The Biggest Blue Marlin To Swim The Pacific

 Home to some of the largest blue and black marlin in the Eastern Pacific Ocean, Isabela Island’s waters are fast becoming amongst the best to target giant marlin.
 The large amounts of tuna, bonito and squid added by the deep water drops not far from shore make this habitat prime feeding grounds for large female marlin.
 Fishing can start just 8 miles from port and rarely will runs be more than 20 nautical miles out.

 Most of the time you are fishing while viewing the shore line.
 Although we have had days with double digit raises of billfish in the past this is not a numbers destination.
 This is the place you come if you want to increase your chances at large marlin.
 A typical day of fishing you can expect 0 to 5 bites from billfish.
-We require a minimum 5 days fishing package to provide a boat to fish Isabela.
-However, if you put the time in to fish these water you more than likely will not be disappointed.
+We recommend minimum 5 to 7 days fishing to increase your chance of large marlin out of Isabela Island.
+However, if you put the time in to fish these waters you more than likely will not be disappointed.

 Giant Marlin Fishing Season Isabela Island